rnewson/couchdb-lucene/README.md

 Fields indexed with numeric types can still be queried as normal terms, couchdb-lucene just needs to know the type.
 For example, ?q=age&lt;long&gt;:12 will find all documents where the field called 'age' has a value of 12 (when the field was indexed as "type":"int".

+<h2>Search methods</h2>

+You may use HTTP GET or POST.
+For POST, use application/x-www-form-urlencoded format.

 <h2>Search parameters</h2>

 The following parameters can be passed for more sophisticated searches;